Three Little Chickpeas

 Overnight oats in a jar with frozen berries on top.

-Option 2: Thaw the frozen berries until they’ve softened and mash them in the bottom of the jar to have a layer of fruit.
-Then mix the rest of the ingredients for the oats separately.
+Option 2: Thaw the frozen berries until they've softened and mash them in the bottom of the jar to have a layer of fruit.
+Then, mix the rest of the ingredients for the oats separately.
 Let the oatmeal sit for at least 5 minutes to thicken.

 Next, layer the oat mixture on top of the fruit layer, like in my blueberry cheesecake overnight oats.
 With this method, you might want to add more flavor to the oats since the fruit will be separate.
 This can be done by adding lemon juice, ground cinnamon, vanilla extract, or a nut or seed butter.
+Let the oats soak for 2 to 3 hours in the refrigerator in an airtight container.

 Thawed mashed berries on the bottom of the jar with overnight oats on top.